GaloisInc/saw-script/heapster-saw/doc/tutorial/tutorial.md

 tests, which are within `if then else` blocks, check that the offset is less than the array length `e2 < e1`, and that the index `i` is within the bounds of machine integers.
-The former is part of the loop condition, the second is added by heapster to ensure the ghost variable represents a machine integer.
+The former is part of the loop condition, the second is added by Heapster to ensure the ghost variable represents a machine integer.

 The last check, which is within uppercase `If Then Else` (which